sahar042/Shodan-IDOR/README.md

 # Shodan-IDOR

 I found a vulnerability within the popular platform that allows one to access some membership features without even having a registered account.
-That is an example of Insecure Direct Object References—an important critical security vulnerability exposing sensitive data.
+That is an example of Insecure Direct Object References—an important security vulnerability exposing sensitive data.

 Affected Membership Packages: Academic Users, Small Business API Subscription, and up.
 <br>